-The I-19 corridor south of Tucson is hard to beat for a leisurely day enjoying art, culture, history, and excellent Mexican cuisine.
+The I-19 corridor south of Tucson is hard to beat for a leisurely day trip from Tucson, enjoying art, culture, history, and excellent Mexican cuisine.
 There is so much to see and do between Tucson and the Mexican border that we recommend you start early.

 When we take guests on this, our Tucson Day Trip #1, we usually drive 55 minutes from Downtown Tucson to the furthest destination south, which is Mission Tumacácori, almost to the Mexican border.
 The rest of the day is a leisurely drive back toward Tucson with at least 7 worthwhile points of interest along the way.
 Check out the map at the bottom of this post.

 is a picturesque reminder that Southern Arizona was, at one time, the far northern frontier of New Spain.
 This mission was founded by Father Kino in 1691.
 Take Exit 29, then turn left under the Interstate.
 At the frontage road, turn left.
 You can’t miss it.
 Bring your camera.

 A block or two east of the mission is the Anza Trail along the Santa Cruz River where you will find dozens of bird species as well as native critters.
 You can hike the Anza Trail north along the Santa Cruz for 3.5 miles to Tubac.

 It was from here that Juan Bautista de Anza organized and led a 1,200-mile expedition to California that resulted in the founding of the City of San Francisco in 1776.
 The expedition included 240 colonists and over 1,000 head of livestock: cattle, horses, and mules.

 Even though they had to traverse an unforgiving desert sparsely populated with sometimes hostile Indians, all of the colonists arrived safe, a testament to Anza’s leadership.